Understanding the past is vital to unlocking the future.

 I feel that Union College prepared me well for graduate school at a national top-20 law school and also for my profession today.
 In addition to providing a solid academic education, the professors at Union College sincerely care about their students.
 I was never made to feel that they were too busy to answer my questions—quite the opposite.
 I am so grateful for the education they provided.

 1996 history graduate, now practices family law at Swanson Law Office, which she opened in 2007.

-Experience great preparation for graduate school.
+Get great preparation for grad school.

 You’ll build a base of knowledge at Union that will serve your future well.
 The experience, research and professional support you’ll receive will all work together to make you a capable, confident individual in your field.

 If you have graduate school on your mind, know that Union will offer you top-notch preparation.
 A degree in history can lead to many important fields, such as law, library science, anthropology, archaeology, museum management and teaching.
 Whatever you choose to specialize in, Union will give you the preparation you need.